carbon-language/carbon-lang/llvm/docs/CMake.rst

   Adds benchmarks to the list of default targets.
 Defaults to OFF.

 **LLVM_INCLUDE_BENCHMARKS**:BOOL
   Generate build targets for the LLVM benchmarks.
-Defaults to OFF.
+Defaults to ON, but is set to OFF on Windows.

 **LLVM_APPEND_VC_REV**:BOOL
   Embed version control revision info (svn revision number or Git revision id).